FREE SHIPPING OVER $75

 7. WPMF (World Professional Muay Thai Federation): An organization that sanctions professional Muay Thai fights, with champions recognized on an international level.

-8. One Championship Muay Thai: A major mixed martial arts promotion that also features high-level Muay Thai bouts, attracting top fighters from around the world.
+8. One Championship Muay Thai: A major mixed martial arts and Muay Thai promotion featuring high-level stand-up competition.

 9. MAX Muay Thai: A popular promotion in Thailand, known for its action-packed events and showcasing both Thai and international fighters.